parsonsmatt/hasktuts/README.md

 # hasktuts

-A collection of introductory tutorials on Haskell libraries
+A collection of introductory tutorials and *requests* for tutorials on Haskell libraries

 ## Requesting a Tutorial